adamgligor/adamgligor.github.io/_posts/2016-01-10-Freecodecamp-progress-update-1.md

 ---
 layout: post
 title: Freecodecamp progress update 1
+date: '2016-01-10'
+tags: freecodecamp javascript
 ---

 Finished the "Basic algorithm scripting" and "Intermediate algorithm scripting" sections.
+Here's a teste of the exercises.
+All the exercises can be found on my github.

 I used array functions a lot: map, reduce, each, filter and so on as well as a few new tricks.

-Here's a teste of the exercises.
-The rest can be found on github.

 ## Example 1